tomicapretto/etc/lessons/lesson_02.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "notes"} -->
-Surprise, We thought it would be nice to reveal just a little bit of the model we'll have built by the end of this lesson.
+Surprise!
+We thought it would be nice to reveal just a little bit of the model we'll have built by the end of this lesson.

-We're really happy if you are amazed by how beautiful a regression plot can be since we make it with lots of love!

-This chart shows the relationship between fish length and weight, for each species.
+This chart, which was made with lots of love, shows the relationship between fish length and weight, for each species.
 On top of that, there are the estimated regression curves, properly accounting for uncertainty using the whole posterior.

 But if you're too surprised about what we are seeing because it looks so confusing, it may indicate that you could take the Introductory Course before moving forward with Advanced Regression.
 This lesson is meant to be a review and complement to what was already covered there and most of the content should look familiar already.
 <!-- #endregion -->